Eliphalet H. Turner House: History

 Eliphalet Turner arrived in Grand Rapids in 1833.
 He served as the first city clerk the next year.
 Turner was a contractor, and constructed the first bridge across the Grand River and the first Kent County jail.
 Some time later, he purchased land on the west side of the Grand River, and in about 1845 contracted with Gideon Colton to build a house.
-It is likely that Turner himself also contributed too the house's construction.
+It is likely that Turner himself also contributed to the house's construction.
 Turner continued to be active in real estate and Grand Rapids city affairs until he died in 1870.
 Even while Turner was alive, the house was recognized as one of the finest in Grand Rapids.
 Although this area of Front Street once was home to a string of fine houses constructed in the mid-1800s, the Turner House is the only one remaining.
 In 1895, the house was sold to William Patton, a glass cutter.
 A frame addition was later made to the rear of the house.
 By the 1930s, the house was owned by Mrs. Phoebe Patton.

 The house was renovated in 2017.